 - The convenience of applying online - Many lenders that offer short-term loans operate online, which means you have more options when it comes to borrowing.
 As long as you have an active checking account, you can usually have your money direct deposited in your account within a day or two.

-- May help you build credit - Many lenders that give short-term loans will report your payment activity to the three major credit bureaus: Experian, Equifax, and TransUnion.
+- May help you build credit - Many lenders that give short-term loans will report your monthly payment activity to the three major credit bureaus: Experian, Equifax, and TransUnion.
 This can be a big plus when you need to repair your credit score.
 Not all lenders that offer short-term loans report to all three bureaus, however, so it's important to confirm whether your lender reports payment activity before you apply for a loan.

-- Be wary of very high interest rates - Because many lenders that offer short-term loans approve people who have bad credit, they also charge much higher interest rates compared to lenders with stricter approval criteria.
+- Be wary of very high interest rates - Because many lenders that offer short-term loans approve people who have bad credit, they also charge much higher interest rates and origination fees compared to lenders with stricter approval criteria.
 Before you sign up for this type of loan, make sure you can afford to pay it back.

 - Can be habit forming - For some people, one short-term loan leads to another and then another and another, creating a cycle that ends in a financial disaster like bankruptcy or a court judgment.
 This happens when the borrower can't repay the original loan and ends up taking out a new short-term loan to cover the first one.
 This happens because some short-term lenders allow borrowers to roll their debt into a new loan, forcing borrowers into paying exorbitant amounts of interest.
 A report from the Consumer Finance Protection Bureau (CFPB), states that the average short-term loan borrower will refinance a loan nine times a year, paying $458 in fees on average.

-On the downside, short-term loans tend to come with high fees and even higher interest rates.
+On the downside, short-term loans tend to come with high origination fees and even higher interest rates.
 Because you can usually get these types of loans even with bad credit, lenders charge more to mitigate the risk they take on by lending money to borrowers with statistically high rates of defaulting.